vistadataproject/documents/README.md

 __Why?__

-> In order to support the needs of the VISTA Evolution Program, which includes creation of new web-based clients and services based on VISTA data,  VA needs a __single, standardized mechanism to both read and write computable data to support transactions against all of the 130 local VISTA systems as if they were only one, national master VISTA system__.
+> In order to support the needs of the VISTA Evolution Program, which includes creation of new web-based clients and services based on VISTA data,  VA needs a __single, standardized, symmetric mechanism for both reading and writing computable data to support transactions against all of the 130 local VISTA systems as if they were only one, national master VISTA system__.
 This would reduce the complexity of development and deployment of all new interfaces and services to VISTA data from 130 distinct VISTA systems to that of only one standardized, computable master VISTA data model.

 __How?__